RRB Technician Expected Cut Off 2026, Know Qualifying Marks

-RRB Technician Cut-off marks are the minimum qualifying marks required in CBT-1 and CBT-2 to move to the next stage or secure final selection.
+Knowing the expected RRB Technician Cut-off marks will help candidates determine the qualifying marks for this year.
+Cut-offs are the minimum qualifying marks required in the exam to proceed to the next stage or secure final selection.
 The cut-off varies depending on:

 • Category of the candidate: General, OBC, SC, ST, EWS